Open-MBEE/exec-ve/README.md

 TBD - the angular-seed project contains test scripts using karma, jasmine and protractor - need to figure out how to run tests on our src

 ## Generating Docs
 * grunt ngdocs - this would generate html docs based on code comments written in ngdocs style into docs/.
-Something's wrong right now with the main page but the individual service pages seem to be generated correctly
+The generated files need to be served through a webserver to work.

 ## Links
 * grunt-stubby - [https://github.com/h2non/grunt-stubby](https://github.com/h2non/grunt-stubby)